Hagoodkk/Projects/MazeSolver/readme.md

 3. Open paths are represented by a '0'
 4. The exit is represented by a '9'

 Maze solver runs Djikstra's algorithm and finds the shortest path from start to finish.
+Previously found solutions are cached in an embedded H2 database with use of a one-way hashing algorithm.

 It's a simple program put together mostly for me to use with JUnit Testing, Jenkins, and possibly Docker, to practice continuous integration and DevOp's.